 We are heirs of a 500-year-old movement called Anabaptism that arose during the Protestant Reformation.
 It stresses personal commitment to Jesus Christ, following him as a role model for daily life, a shared life of community and service, rejecting violence, and pursuing peace and reconciliation as a central purpose of God’s people.
 We try to live out those values in an urban, postmodern context.

-We welcome people of all races, ethnicities, sexual orientations, faith backgrounds, physical capacities and gifts.
+We welcome people of all races, ethnicities, sexual orientations, gender expressions, faith backgrounds, physical capacities and gifts.
 Although we don’t always agree with one another, we share a belief in Christ and a desire to be his followers.

 - Location and Times